cbouyio/rna_feat_ext/README.md

 ## Installation.
-To install the tools in your local python environment (user $HOME directory) type:
+To install the tools in your local python environment (user $HOME directory) type

 ```shell
 ./setup.py install --user